-- Maintenance and conservation of Council's natural areas estate (i.e. cultural engagement, re-vegetation programs); - Provision of locations and sites for outdoor recreation activities (i.e. development of tracks and trails, acquisition of land); - Provision of purpose-built infrastructure for outdoor recreation activities (i.e. car parking, major trailheads, formal campgrounds); - Provision of programs (i.e. Healthy & Active Moreton Bay Program); - Promotion and activation (i.e. Healthy & Active Newsletters); and - Disourage unauthorised / conflicting uses.
+- maintenance and conservation activities (i.e. acquisition of land, re-vegetation programs); - provision of general opportunities for outdoor recreation activities (i.e. development of tracks and trails); - provision of purpose-built infrastructure for outdoor recreation activities (i.e. car parking, major trailheads, formal campgrounds); - provision of programs (i.e. Adventure Program); - promotion and activation (i.e. Visit Moreton Bay Region website); and - enforcement (i.e. restricting illegal uses).

-Each of these roles are currently delivered by a number of different council sections .
+Each of these roles are currently delivered by a number of different council sections and MBRIT.
 While on-ground outcomes are generally quite positive, there appears to be an opportunity to improve delivery by closer collaboration.
 The establishment of an internal Outdoor Recreation Working Group is a key recommendation to oversee the implementation of this plan.